Gang injunction

 A civil gang injunction or CGI is a type of restraining order issued by courts in the United States prohibiting gang members in particular cities from participating in certain specified activities.
 It is based on the legal theory that gang activity constitutes a public nuisance that can prevent non–gang members of the community from enjoying peace and public order.
-An injunction is obtained against the gang itself, after which the police and district attorney may decide against whom they will enforce it upon.
+An injunction is obtained against the gang itself, after which the police and district attorney may decide against whom they will enforce it.
 Law enforcement use gang injunctions as a tool to label people as gang members and restrict their activities in a defined area (ACLU).

 History

 The history of gang injunctions began on July 22, 1982, when the Los Angeles City Attorney and the Los Angeles Police Department obtained a temporary restraining order against three named gangs: the Dogtown, Primera Flats, and the 62nd East Coast Crips gangs.
 Seventy-two members of the three gangs were targeted by police.
 This was the first gang injunction to sue a street gang as an unincorporated association.
 The injunction also named individual gang members as defendants.
 The injunction only had four restrictions, aimed at reducing graffiti, including prohibiting graffiti on private and public property, trespassing on private property with the intent to place graffiti, and an order for the gang to clean up the graffiti that displayed the name of their gang.
 The injunction also requested that the seventy-two named defendants be required to do five hours of community service to clean up graffiti.
-While Los Angeles first began using gang injunctions in the 1980s, the first injunction to make headlines was obtained by Los Angeles City Attorney James Hahn against the West Los Angeles–based Playboys Gansta Crip in 1987.
+While Los Angeles first began using gang injunctions in the 1980s, the first injunction to make headlines was obtained by Los Angeles City Attorney James Hahn against the West Los Angeles–based Playboys Gansta Crips in 1987.
 The move was hailed as an innovative way for law enforcement to crack down on gangs, allowing people to regain control of their neighborhoods.
-In 1993, the Los Angeles City Attorney's office filed for another injunction, this time against 500 members of the Blythe Street Gang of Panorama City.
+In 1993, the Los Angeles City Attorney's office filed for another injunction, this time against 55 members of the Blythe Street Locos gang of Panorama City.
 The American Civil Liberties Union joined other groups in opposing the injunction, arguing that it would effectively outlaw legal activities such as carrying on conversations and possessing tools like pocket knives and screwdrivers, and that it could lead to injustices against people whose identities may have been mistaken.
 The injunction was issued despite efforts opposing it.
 It was followed by further injunctions in the cities of San Jose, Burbank, San Diego, Westminster, Pasadena, Redondo Beach, Modesto, and Oxnard.